-The goal of The Wing 2 Wing Foundation is to tackle what Smith and his wife call “the 75% reality.”
+The goal of the Wing 2 Wing Foundation is to tackle what Brad and his wife call “the 75% reality.”

 According to the Smiths, 75% of the Gen Z population have entrepreneurial goals to start their own businesses, while 75% of all new jobs will be created in start-up businesses.
 The scales, however, are tipped in favor of three states — New York, California and Massachusetts — whose startups received 75% of venture capital investments in 2018 alone.

-“Aspiration and talent are equally distributed, but opportunity is not, and our Wing 2 Wing Foundation will seek to change that reality,” Smith said.
+“Aspiration and talent are equally distributed, but opportunity is not, and our Wing 2 Wing Foundation will seek to change that reality,” Brad said.

 Giving Back to Home

 Brad D. Smith has funneled his focus and energy to charitable efforts that prioritize accessible education and business resources for fledgling entrepreneurs.
+Born in Kenova, West Virginia, Brad has maintained a focus on giving back to his home state and community.
 In 2015, Smith and his wife, Alys, donated $10 million to Marshall University to establish the Brad D. and Alys Smith Family Scholarship, which shows preference to first-generation West Virginia and Ohio students.
 In 2018, they donated an additional $25 million to transform the Marshall University Lewis College of Business.
-As a gesture of appreciation, the university named both the undergraduate and graduate schools of business after Smith.
+As a gesture of appreciation, the university named both the undergraduate and graduate schools of business after Brad.
 They have created a similar scholarship program at The Ohio State University, where Alys and their daughter Devon graduated.

-In 2019, plans for the Brad D. Smith Business Incubator were announced in Huntington, West Virginia.
-The project is meant to serve as a resource space for local entrepreneurs and business students who are seeking entrepreneurial guidance and connection to the area’s larger business community.
+In 2019, plans for the Brad D. Smith Business Incubator were announced in Huntington, West Virginia which now serves as a resource space for local entrepreneurs and business students who are seeking entrepreneurial guidance and connection to the area’s larger business community.
 The building, located in downtown Huntington at Marshall’s Visual Arts Center, provides collaborative space to work on prototypes, seek mentorship and networking opportunities.